 During the pandemic, the Legislature began accepting remote testimony.
 The Legislature should continue to do so to maximize public input, especially from the neighbor islands and underserved areas of Oahu.
 I believe that other state boards and commissions should continue to accept remote testimony as well.

 Do you support or oppose the construction of the Thirty Meter Telescope on the Big Island and why?

 Yes, I would like to see the telescope built.
 But I also think the protectors have raised a number of very real concerns about management of the mountain over the decades.
-Before proceeding with construction, it’s reasonable to expect accountability for past mismanagement, implementation of new measures to ensure that the concerns will not recur, and engagement with the Native Hawaiian community with true open mindedness.
+Before proceeding with construction, it’s reasonable to expect accountability for past mismanagement, implementation of new measures to ensure that the concerns will not recur, removal of unneeded telescopes from Mauna Kea, and engagement with the Native Hawaiian community with true open mindedness.

 Is there anything more that you would like voters to know about you?

 The coronavirus pandemic has produced some truly unprecedented times for all of us.
 But what it has really done is expose some of the fundamental underlying problems in our community: the housing shortage, the lack of good jobs, and the limited economic mobility, to name a few.
 We have a historic opportunity to seize the initiative, to start meeting the challenge, to create a better future for all generations.
 I humbly ask for your vote to continue our work to achieve this dream.